gfngfn/Sesterl/README.md

   if n < 0 then false else even(n)
 ```

-Unlike Erlang, function names are all lowercased regardless of whether they are defined in the global scope or a local one.
+Note that, unlike Erlang, function names are all lowercased regardless of whether they are defined in the global scope or a local one.
+You can also write, for example, `apply(fact, 6)`; each name of globally-defined functions can be used for the function value bound to the name.
+This is different from the situation in Erlang, where a globally-defined function name by itself will be interpreted as an atom of the same text.

 ### Polymorphism